What is Feline Herpes?

 But good news: feline herpes is not transferable to humans.
 However, it’s highly transferable to other cats.
 Feline herpes spreads through contact with discharge from an infected cat’s eyes, mouth, or nose.
 This means cats spread this virus by sharing litter boxes, food and water dishes, sleeping areas, and grooming an infected cat.
-This makes feline herpes especially common in catteries and shelters.

 An infected cat shows symptoms within 2-5 days.
 Once symptoms appear, this virus is active for 10-20 days.
 To prevent feline herpes from spreading, all handlers should wash their hands thoroughly with soap and water followed by hand sanitizer between interacting with cats.

 Symptoms of Feline Herpes

 Feline herpes symptoms mimic pink eye mixed with the common cold.
 This means sneezing fits, high fever, and lethargy.
 The biggest tell-tale sign is conjunctivitis, which produces a runny discharge from the nose and eyes.
 This leads to eye ulcers and scabs.

 Sometimes, feline herpes has no symptoms, especially if it’s just beginning.
 It’s advisable to check cats frequently to catch it early.

 Sometimes cats have chlamydia, not feline herpes.
 Since chlamydia is treatable with antibiotics, it’s important to make a proper diagnosis.
 That way, the cat or kitten gets treated promptly and doesn’t have to suffer.
 It’s best to contact your veterinarian to be sure.
 Chlamydia and feline herpes have much in common, so some vets find it hard to diagnose.